Are Screenshots Admissible in Court? (2026): Why They Fail and How to Fix It

 Modern forensic standards for digital evidence require three pillars:

-- Integrity - proof that content hasn't been altered since capture (cryptographic hash)
+- Integrity — proof that the content has not been altered since capture (cryptographic hash)

-- Authenticity - proof that content originates from the stated source (digital signature)
+- Authenticity — proof that the content originates from the stated source (digital signature)

-- Temporal Fixation - proof that content existed at a specific time (qualified timestamp)
+- Temporal fixation — proof that the content existed at a specific time (qualified timestamp)

 | Aspect | Regular Screenshot (PNG/JPG) | Forensic Package (ProofSnap) |